A Collection of my best Breakup Advice

 Welcome back to another edition of Dear Dating Bitch – the modern, slightly crass, version of Miss Manners.

 Last week, I wrote about one of my more difficult breakups and many of you sent me such heartwarming messages of support, so thank you for that!
-And now I wanted to share some of your questions about breakups and hopefully give you some sound advice.
+And now I wanted to share some of your questions about heartbreak and hopefully give you some sound breakup advice.

 (*Note: questions have been edited for length/clarity)